Home Renovation Novels to Revamp Your Reading

 As a child, Maggie’s parents purchased Baneberry Hall, a rambling Victorian estate in the Vermont woods.
 However, the family only lived in the home for three weeks before fleeing in the middle of the night.
 Maggie’s father, Ewan, gained worldwide acclaim after he recounted their terrifying weeks in the house in a nonfiction book called House of Horrors.

 Maggie now works as a restorer of old homes and doesn’t believe in ghosts.
 She was too young to remember any of her time at Baneberry Hall.
-So, when she inherits the estate after her father’s death, she’s not too concerned about going to restore it.
+So, when she inherits the estate after her father’s death, she’s not too concerned about restoring it.
 However, her homecoming is anything but warm.

 The Homewreckers